The Secret Behind My Bulletproof Resilience In Crisis Support

 First, you show up half an hour early.

 Giving an extra half an hour means you start without stress.
-You maybe heard about others using rituals like singing bowls, wearing a special beanie.
+You may have heard others use rituals like singing bowls, or wear a special beanie.
 You start up with your favourite warm drink and begin logging in…

 Watch this to see how setup goes using your RPS.